The Rolling Stones warn Trump to stop playing their music at his events or face a lawsuit

 The band have already served the US President with multiple cease and desist directives after he began playing their songs at events on his 2016 presidential campaign.

 Trump has continued to use the band’s music despite those messages and, now, the veteran rock group are looking to take further steps to stop him from continuing to use their songs without their permission.
-According to a press release, the Stones’ legal team are working with their label, BMI, to prevent the President from being able to play their music at any future political events.
+According to a press release, the Stones’ legal team are working with BMI, the world’s biggest performing rights organisation, to prevent the President from being able to play their music at any future political events.

 President-elect Trump, Melania Trump walk down the steps of the Lincoln Memorial to the Rolling Stones' 'Heart of Stone' pic.twitter.com/30foTDZgE5